How to Make a Bonfire In Your Backyard

 Building a bonfire can be lots of fun but can also be catastrophic if done wrong.
 Heath Korvola / Getty Images

-Building a bonfire can be lots of fun for the whole family.
-You can tell ghost stories, sing campfire songs and cook hot dogs and baked potatoes while sitting around a bonfire.
-All you need to do is pile up some dry wood in a safe place, and then light the wood with a match.
+There's something so alluring about a warm fire, which is why starting one can be lots of fun for the whole family.
+You can tell ghost stories, sing campfire songs, and cook hot dogs and baked potatoes while sitting around a bonfire.
+If you're wondering how to start a fire in a controlled environment, you've come to the right place.

 Advertisement